 There is no denying the beauty of this place and the reverence that the Burmese people place upon it.
 It’s a fitting end to our visit to Yangon.

-All that remains is for us to take trip to the train ticket office.
-Its cunningly disguised in what seems like a tin shed and an advertisement hoarding.
+All that remains is for us to take a trip to the train ticket office.
+It’s cunningly disguised in what seems like a tin shed and an advertisement hoarding.
 We need to acquire our final rail tickets to head to Mawlamyine, to the south.
-That’s the end of our trip to Myanmar.
+That’s the end of our trip to Myanmar, and we will leave Mawlamyine to go to Sukhothai in Thailand.
 It’s also where we”ll find the end of the Thai-Burma death railway.

 - Where we stayed in Yangon – Beautyland 2